 The Audit Committee-The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to (i) the annual financial information to be provided to stockholders and the Securities and Exchange Commission ("SEC"); (ii) the system of internal controls that management has established; and (iii) the internal and external audit process.
 In addition, the Audit Committee provides an avenue for communication between internal audit, the independent accountants, financial management and the Board.
 The Audit Committee also is responsible for the selection and retention of Interpublic's independent accountants and the review of their compensation, subject to approval of the Board of Directors.
-The Audit Committee reports its activities to the Board of Directors.
 The Audit Committee has adopted a written charter, approved by the Board of Directors, that sets forth its responsibilities and functions.
 There are currently four directors who serve on the Committee.
 Each member of the Audit Committee is independent as that term is defined by the listing standards of the New York Stock Exchange.
 The Audit Committee held fourteen meetings in 2002.